rcghpge/linux/README.md

 ---
 [![Kernel Uptime](https://github.com/rcghpge/linux/actions/workflows/sync.yml/badge.svg)](https://github.com/rcghpge/linux/actions/workflows/sync.yml)

 A fork of the Linux kernel source tree.
-This repository mirrors the official Linux Kernel source tree maintained by Linus Torvalds and the Linux community, with additional features or changes I may explore in the future.
+This repository mirrors the official Linux kernel source tree maintained by Linus Torvalds and the Linux community, with additional features or changes I may explore in the future.

 ---

 ## Documentation

-The Linux Kernel comes with a comprehensive set of guides for developers and users.
+The Linux kernel comes with a comprehensive set of guides for developers and users.
 These guides can be rendered in various formats, such as HTML and PDF.
 To start, please refer to:

 - `Documentation/admin-guide/README.rst`